mikeizbicki/cmc-csci040/hw_05/README.md

 1. Display only 50 messages at a time in the messages route, and include a button at the bottom to go to the "next" and "previous" message pages.
    You must use the `offset` and `limit` SQL commands so that this happens efficiently.

+1. Add user profile pages that a user can edit to provide a description about themselves and other users can view this page.
+   The profile page should also display the most recent messages posted by that user.

+1. Allow users to `@` mention other users in their messages.
+   Whenever text that looks like `@username` appears in a message, this text should be replaced with a link to all the messages from that user (or the user profile page if you completed that extra credit).

 1. Add the ability to search for messages.
    The search should be done with SQL's `LIKE` operator,